-This year’s Larry March Slalom will take place on September 9 and 10.
-Saturday, September 8, will be course set up day and Sunday, September 10, will be race day.
+This year’s Larry March Slalom will take place on September 7, 8 and 9.
+Friday, September 7, will be course set up day, Saturday, September 8, is registration and race clinic day, and Sunday, September 9, will be race day.

 8:00 AM -12 noon course setup and registration.